DiversiTree

 DiversiTree addresses four knowledge gaps related to the diversification of woodlands:

 At its essence, DiversiTree is a collaboration between academics and practitioners.
 One of the ways we are ensuring those who are at the coalface of woodland management have a voice in DiversiTree, is by convening a Practitioners Panel.
 The Panel will meet in-person four times throughout the project to engage in field-based 360 learning, to scrutinise, test feasibility and enhance the implementation of findings from the project.
 The Practitioners Panel is made up of individuals with in-depth and diverse experience of woodland management for a range of different objectives and priority outcomes.
-See the latest graphical outputs from our Practitioners Panel meeting held at Mar Lodge, 13th September 2023.
-Thank you to National Trust for Scotland for hosting the event, and to Holly McKelvey for producing these outputs.
+See the latest graphical outputs from our Practitioners Panel meeting below.
+Thank you to National Trust for Scotland and Norbury Park for hosting the events, and to Holly McKelvey for producing these outputs.

 Follow us on @DiversiTree_UK